Caravan of migrants climbs freight train for the next leg of the journey

-Tultitlán, Mexico (CNN)A caravan of Central American migrants heading north has boarded a train for the next leg of the journey in Mexico.
+Tultitlán, Mexico (CNN)A stampede of Central American migrants rushed to the tracks Saturday when the first whistle of the train rang out.

+After a few days in Mexico City, it was time to continue their journey north to the US border.
+About 500 migrants traveling in a caravan climbed onto the freight train just outside the Mexican city of Tultitlán.

-About 500 migrants climbed onto the freight train Saturday afternoon in the city of Tultitlán, approximately 1,500 miles south of the US-Mexico border, to head northwest to the city of Celaya.
+They were about 1,500 miles south of the US-Mexico border as they started heading northwest to the city of Celaya.

-When the first whistle of the train was heard, a stampede of migrants rushed to the tracks, carrying small bags of belongings.
-As the train slowed down, migrants scrambled around the train cars to find a way to climb aboard, helping each other as quickly as possible.
+As the train slowed down, migrants scrambled around the train cars to find a way to climb aboard, throwing small bags of belongings onto the train and hastily helping one another.

 Police and guards watched from a few feet away.
 Some took photos.
 None took action to stop the migrants as they climbed the train.

-Gabriela Hernandez of Honduras handed her toddler to another migrant who pulled him up and then she pushed her 6-year-old boy up the ladder.
+Gabriela Hernandez of Honduras handed her toddler to another migrant who pulled him up.
+Then, she pushed her 6-year-old boy up the ladder.
 When it was Hernandez's turn, the pregnant 27-year-old struggled to find the strength to pull herself onto the train.

 With help from others, Hernandez swung her leg onto the top of the car only to find a massive pile of scrap metal and trash.
 She will have to sit on the pile for hours until she reaches the next destination.
 She grabbed her two boys tightly, sat on a blanket above the pile and sobbed as her two boys consoled her.